mjfos2r/TemplateTerraWorkflow/README.md

 Which does the following:

 1. creates a virtual environment using uv
-2. installs dev_deps.txt using uv. contents:
+2. installs dev_deps.txt using uv.
+   contents:
     - [pre-commit](https://pre-commit.com) to check files using the following linters at time before commit.
     - [miniwdl](https://github.com/chanzuckerberg/miniwdl) for linting and checking wdl files. (needs shellcheck)
     - [yamllint](https://github.com/adrienverge/yamllint) for linting and checking yaml files.
-3. Initializes a local git repository.
-4. installs pre-commit to the newly initialized repo.
+3. installs pre-commit to this repository.

 Activate the virtual environment and you're good to go.
 >protip: I have these handy aliases in my .bashrc: